 |In their own words||“The objective of Intal is to build a counter narrative to eliminate obstacles to populations realizing their right to health.
 To do this, Intal has developed a large movement that brings together professionals and young activists in a network.
 It collaborates with other popular movements in the south that work towards freedom and development.”|

-- Argues that the organization “stands in solidarity with the Palestinian people in their battle against the occupation and for the right of return.”
+- Claims that the organization “stands in solidarity with the Palestinian people in their battle against the occupation and for the right of return.”

-- Desires a “just peace in the Middle East” based on the end of Zionism as the State of Israel’s ideology, a right of return for Palestinian refugees, and “the end of Israel as a Jewish state in which Jews must at all price be the majority and where non-Jewish populations are discriminated against.”
+- Calls for “the end of Zionism as the State of Israel’s ideology,” a “right of return for all Palestinian refugees, ” and “the end of Israel as a state in which Jews must at all price be the majority and where non-Jewish populations are discriminated against.”

 - Continues to campaign against G4S, to end Belgian cooperation with the company over the latter’s work in Israel.